1. What Is Contract Cancellation

 Before sending a notice, you must weigh the long-term strategic impact of your decision.

-Cancellation Vs Damages
+Cancellation Vs. Damages

 Sometimes, it is better to keep the contract alive and sue for the difference in value.
 Cancelling an agreement ends the future benefits you might have received.
-We evaluate whether the cost of finding a replacement exceeds the benefit of the contractual remedies available through litigation.

 Risks and Limitations of Contract Cancellation